 - Trim off any stray pieces of moss if needed.
 You can also gently shake the wreath and see if there are any bald spots that need more moss or wire.

 - Hang and enjoy!

-I really wanted a Spring wreath to replace the winter wreath over our bed.
-It looks so pretty against the wall mural and with my DIY moss green velvet headboard.
 It would also look pretty close to my kokedama inspired Easter eggs!
-You can’t go wrong decorating with green in my book.
+You can’t go wrong with a green home DIY in my book.

 To wrap things up, making a DIY moss wreath for Spring is an easy and fun project that allows you to bring a little bit of nature and beauty to your seasonal home decor.
 With just a few materials and some creativity, you can create a whimsical and unique wreath that will look gorgeous in any space.

 Whether you leave the moss wreath plain, add flowers in a kokedama style as I did, or try succulents or other embellishments to fit your style, I hope you try this Spring project.

 Make sure to head over to Casa Watkins Living and check out her cute scandi wreath!

 Get inspired by the ideas we’ve shared above and start crafting your own stunning Spring wreath today!
 Enjoy three more days of Easter decor and then we invite you into our homes for a Spring house tour.